Read About Women in Law Enforcement Women have never been as important in law enforcement as now.

 - Citizens involved in incidents with police officers had the same level of respect for and favorable attitudes toward patrol officers of both sexes.

 Women were becoming a force to be reckoned with.
-Read on to learn more about the history of women in law enforcement.
+Read on to learn more about the history of women in law enforcement and explore programs in law enforcement.

 History of Women in Law Enforcement